BeeBooBap/design-patterns/src/DefinitionsExamples/OOPPrinciples/README.md

 a class may only extend a single interface, there is no such limit with composition as you are simple creating class instances within classes.
 This can be done many times.

+Inheritance is preferred over composition because it separates dependencies and can reduce code complexity by the use of interfaces.
+Composition by contrast may directly instantiate new objects within a class which creates hard dependencies and can go against the OOP principle of loose-coupling.

+With inheritance, you are more likely to satisfy principles of loose-coupling and high cohesion.

 ### Polymorphism
 Allows for a single interface to be used as a general template for subsequent class implementations.